emeinhart/policies/iHelpU.Tech Terms of Service.md

 Business entities may be subject to a bench fee for estimates at the technician's discretion.
 This is mainly to prevent abuse of our policy.

-The no fix, no fee no longer applies once payment has been received for a repair.
+The no fix, no fee policy no longer applies once payment has been received for a repair.
 (Please see Warranty & Refund Policy.)

 ### Customer Property